elocnatsirt/terrafirm/README.md

 #### See the module_templates folder under the modules folder for examples.

 By default, for every resource you create, you should call a module for that resource.
-The folder structure of an "external" module will look like this:
+The folder structure of a module will look like this:
 > external_module
 >> main.tf